Santa Fe Auxiliary Army Airfield

 On March 12, 2009 the City of Santa Fe announced that American Eagle, the regional affiliate of American Airlines, would begin one daily flight to Dallas/Fort Worth International Airport (DFW) on June 11, 2009.
 On the day service began, American Eagle announced additional service to Los Angeles International Airport (LAX) beginning November 19, 2009 with one daily flight.
 These American Eagle flights to DFW and LAX were operated with Embraer ERJ-140 and ERJ-145 regional jet aircraft.
 By the spring of 2010, two additional flights to DFW were added followed with a fourth flight by the summer of 2011.

 American Eagle Airlines operating under the American Eagle brand was changed to Envoy Air in 2014.
 Service was soon supplemented by ExpressJet Airlines and by SkyWest Airlines, both operating as American Eagle and both operating Canadair CRJ-200 and CRJ-700 regional jets.
 Service to Los Angeles, CA (LAX) ended on September 8, 2015 and new westbound service to Phoenix, AZ (PHX) began on December 15, 2016 with one daily flight.
 With the new Phoenix flight and an upgrade of aircraft type on the DFW flights to the CRJ-700, the year 2017 saw a 41 percent increase in passenger traffic at SAF.
 A second daily flight to Phoenix was added in May, 2019 utilizing a Canadair CRJ-900 regional jet operated by Mesa Airlines.
 This aircraft, seating up to 79 passengers, is the largest to serve Santa Fe.
 In March, 2020, two of the DFW flights were upgraded to CRJ-900's and by summer of 2020, plans called for five daily flights to DFW, three of which would utilize the CRJ-900 and two on the 76-seat Embraer 175.
 Service to Los Angeles (LAX) was also planned to resume with one flight on Saturdays only.
 All of these plans came to a halt in mid-March 2020 with the outbreak of the COVID-19 virus.
 Instead, service was scaled back to three daily flights to DFW only using CRJ-700 aircraft.
 The Phoenix flights were discontinued by the end of June, 2020 and resumed in June, 2021 along with up to four daily flights to DFW.
 A Saturday only flight to Los Angeles was also operated during the summer of 2021 and a nonstop flight to Austin, TX (AUS) was flown on Saturdays only from October 6 through November 4, 2023.
 In January, 2023, the two Phoenix flights began operating with the larger CRJ-900 and Embraer 175 regional jets and during February, 2023, two of the three DFW flights as well as both PHX flights operated with Embraer 175's.
 However, by March, 2023, most American Eagle flights were scaled back to CRJ-700's.
 Service to Phoenix now fluctuates between one and two daily flights.
-A fifth daily nonstop flight to DFW was added in May, 2024 and a sixth daily nonstop is planned for the Fall of 2024.
+A fifth daily nonstop flight to DFW was added in May, 2024 and a sixth daily nonstop operated during September and October of 2024.
+Service was scalled back to four daily flights to DFW for the winter of 2024/2025 but is planned to increase again by spring 2025.

 United Express

 On December 19, 2012, it was announced that ExpressJet, operating as United Express on behalf of United Airlines, would initiate twice daily regional jet service to Denver International Airport (DEN) beginning May 1, 2013.
 These flights were operated with 50-seat Embraer ERJ-145 regional jet aircraft and comprise the first ever nonstop jet service between Santa Fe and Denver.
 This service was replaced by Trans States Airlines as United Express in summer, 2015 which also operated Embraer ERJ-145 regional jets.
 Service had increased to as many as five daily flights to Denver in October 2019.
 For the summer of 2020, four daily flights were planned and all flights were to operate by SkyWest Airlines with the larger CRJ-700 aircraft.
 Instead, due to the COVID-19 virus outbreak, service was cut back to only one daily flight to Denver on SkyWest using the smaller 50-seat CRJ-200.
 Service increased back to two daily nonstops to Denver by the Fall of 2021 and to three daily in the Spring of 2023.
-All flights now operate by CommuteAir using Embraer 145 regional jets.
+All flights were then operated by CommuteAir using Embraer 145 regional jets.
 On March 9, 2024, a new nonstop flight to Houston Texas began operating on Saturdays only.
 On May 23, 2024, a fourth Denver flight was reinstated and all Denver flights began operating by SkyWest with the larger CRJ-700.
+On December 3, 2024, SkyWest will introduce the larger Embraer 175 on its Denver flights.
+The Houston flight was suspended for the winter of 2024/2025 but will be reinstated in March 2025 on Saturdays only.

 New Mexico Army National Guard